How to care for self harm wounds

 Being prepared to care for wounds

-Being prepared can help you to properly care for wounds and avoid any further damage or chance of infection.
+Being prepared can help you to properly care for wounds and avoid any further damage or risk of infection.
 Take time to learn about what to do if you have self-harmed, how to tell if you have an infection, and what you need to look after your wounds.

 First aid box